wso2/api-developer-portal/README.md

 2. Extract the downloaded zip.

-3. Execute the startup script on the root folder, based on the OS:
+3. Execute the startup script on the <DEV-PORTAL-HOME> folder, based on the OS:

 ``` bash
 For Linux or MacOS